10 Ways to Beat Belly Bloat

-Having a “fat” day?
+Feeling gross?
 The last thing you should do is skip your sweat session.
 During and following your workout, gas passes more easily through the digestive system, according to Spanish researchers.
 Let the gas out, and you’ll kick the bloating, too.
-“Most bloating isn’t about the existence of gas, but the fact that gas is trapped in one spot of the small intestines, making your abdominal region distend,” Wolfe says.
-And, in case you need some motivation to hold that plank position longer, it turns out that core work can keep bloat away.
-People with six-pack abs suffer from far less bloating than do people with less-than-defined ones, according to London researchers.
+“Gas gets trapped in one spot of the small intestines, making your abdominal region distend,” Dr. Wolfe says.
+And in case you need some motivation to hold that plank longer, people with six-pack abs suffer from far less bloating than do people with less-defined ones, according to London researchers.
 Why?
 Strong abdominal muscles inhibit gas from pushing outward.

 POP SOME PROBIOTICS

 Your intestines play host to legions of bacteria.
 And that’s not a bad thing.
-They help the body absorb vitamins and minerals, aid in digestion, and bolster the immune system.
-But when bacterial imbalances happen (like after taking bacteria-zapping antibiotics), they can throw your whole digestive system out of whack, according to Sita Chokhavatia, M.D., a gastroenterologist at Mount Sinai School of Medicine in New York City.
+They help the body absorb vitamins and minerals, aid in digestion and bolster the immune system.
+But when bacterial imbalances happen (like after taking antibiotics), they can throw your whole digestive system out of whack, says Sita Chokhavatia, M.D., a gastroenterologist at Mount Sinai School of Medicine in New York City.
 Taking certain probiotics can help restore order and beat the bloat.
-Lactobacillus acidophilus and bifidobacterium lactis are the only kinds that have been found to reduce bloating, according to a 2011 study published in the Clinical Journal of Gastroenterology.
-When shopping for probiotics, look for brands that contain one or both of these strains, suggests Chokhavatia.
+Lactobacillus acidophilus and bifidobacterium lactis are the only kinds that have been found to reduce bloating, according to a 2011 study in the Clinical Journal of Gastroenterology.

 DIAL BACK ON THE DAIRY

 More than one in 10 adults are lactose intolerant, and bloat is an all-too-common symptom, according to a 2009 Baylor College of Medicine study.
-People who are lactose intolerant do not produce the enzyme lactase and therefore cannot digest lactose, a type of sugar found in dairy.
-If you have been diagnosed as lactose intolerant or believe milk is messing with your belly, try cutting back on dairy.
-While research shows some lactose-intolerant people can handle at least 12 grams of lactose (the amount in a cup of milk) without problems, if you have to remove dairy from your diet entirely, remember you’ll need to get calcium and vitamin D elsewhere, says Chokhavatia.
-Green veggies, soy beans, and almonds are all good sources.
+People who are lactose intolerant don't produce the enzyme lactase and can't digest lactose, a type of sugar found in dairy.
+If you've been diagnosed as lactose intolerant or believe milk is messing with your belly, try cutting back on dairy.
+But if you have to remove dairy from your diet entirely, remember you’ll need to get calcium and vitamin D elsewhere, says Dr. Chokhavatia.
+Green veggies, soy beans and almonds are all good sources.

 SLASH YOUR STRESS LEVEL

-As if stress wasn’t bad enough on its own, it can make you bloat.
-When you’re anxious, your body releases cortisol and adrenaline, hormones that stimulate your digestive system, and cause gas, bloating, and even diarrhea.
-What’s more, people who are stressed tend to swallow air unknowingly, eat foods too quickly, and don’t schedule in quality bathroom time, says Chokhavatia.
+As if stress wasn’t bad enough on its own, it can also make you bloat.
+When you’re anxious, your body releases cortisol and adrenaline, hormones that stimulate your digestive system and cause gas, bloating and even diarrhea.
+What’s more, people who are stressed tend to swallow air unknowingly, eat foods too quickly and don’t schedule quality bathroom time, says Dr. Chokhavatia.
 If you can’t get rid of your stressors (think: in-laws), you may be able to manage the anxiety through cognitive behavior therapy or relaxation therapy.
 They are both effective in preventing and treating bloating, according to research from the University of Sydney.

 SKIP SUGAR SUBSTITUTES

 Sugar-free doesn’t mean belly-friendly.
-Many sugar-free beverages, candies, and gums contain the sweeteners sorbitol, xylitol, and mannitol, which are difficult to digest and can trigger the production of hydrogen gas in the small intestines, causing severe bloating, Wolfe says.
+Many sugar-free beverages, candies and gums contain the sweeteners sorbitol, xylitol and mannitol, which are difficult to digest and can trigger the production of hydrogen gas in the small intestines, causing severe bloating, Dr. Wolfe says.
 The Food and Drug Administration requires products that may result in a daily consumption of 50 grams of sorbitol to include a warning label that they “may have a laxative effect.”
-Still, as little as 10 grams of sorbitol can trigger stomach trouble, says Wolfe.
+Still, as little as 10 grams of sorbitol can trigger stomach trouble, says Dr. Wolfe.
 One stick of sugar-free gum typically contains about 1.25 grams.

-You might think that more liquids equal more belly volume, but as long as you aren’t drinking water by the barrel, staying hydrated will keep you svelte, according to Wolfe.
+You might think that more liquids equals more belly volume, but as long as you aren’t drinking water by the barrel, staying hydrated will keep you svelte, says Dr. Wolfe.
 Why?
-When you are dehydrated, your body thinks you’re trying to cross a desert with an itty-bitty canteen.
+When you're dehydrated, your body thinks you’re trying to cross a desert with an itty-bitty canteen.
 To fill up its reserves, it stores water between cells and in the fat cells, causing all-over bloating, she says.
 What’s more, dehydration can cause your digestive system to slow to a halt, resulting in constipation and a distended abdomen.
 Shoot for eight glasses a day.
 Bonus benefit: Drinking water regularly can help curb food cravings.

 CLOSE YOUR MOUTH

-“Not chewing with your mouth open goes far beyond good manners,” says Chokhavatia.
+“Not chewing with your mouth open goes far beyond good manners,” says Dr. Chokhavatia.
 “Swallowing air can cause bloating.”
 Mixed in with your food, air pockets travel through your digestive system and can cause bloating and gas.
 It’s estimated that most people ingest 30 milliliters of air with each swallow.
 But that doesn’t mean you’re destined to have a belly full of air.
-By drinking with a straw, staying mum when your mouth is full, and avoiding chewing gum, you can limit the amount of air you mistakenly swallow, according to Chokhavatia.
+By drinking with a straw, staying mum when your mouth is full and avoiding chewing gum, you can limit the amount of air you mistakenly swallow, Dr. Chokhavatia says.

 SHAKE YOUR SODIUM HABIT

 Reducing your sodium levels isn’t just about what you don’t eat.
 It’s also about what you do eat.
-Bananas, papayas, kiwis, strawberries, spinach, beets, and broccoli contain potassium, which acts as a diuretic, driving water molecules out of fat cells and increasing the amount of sodium in your urine, says Chokhavatia.
-While an over-the-counter diuretic might seem like an easy fix instead of eating right, many can cause low levels of potassium, exacerbating bloat over the long term.
+Bananas, papayas, kiwis, strawberries, spinach, beets and broccoli contain potassium, which acts as a diuretic, driving water molecules out of fat cells and increasing the amount of sodium in your urine, says Dr. Chokhavatia.
+While an over-the-counter diuretic might seem like an easy fix, many can cause low levels of potassium, exacerbating bloat over the long term.

 GET WHOLE FIBER

 Fiber is famous for a reason: It helps you poop.
-Since constipation is bloat’s best friend, fiber can cut your chances of swelling up.
+Since constipation and bloat go hand in hand, fiber can cut your chances of ballooning up.
 Don’t buy into the fiber craze in processed food, however.
-Many manufacturers add fiber in the form of inulin, which is difficult to digest, Chokhavatia says.
+Many manufacturers add fiber in the form of inulin, which is difficult to digest, Dr. Chokhavatia says.
 A 2010 study from the University of Minnesota in Saint Paul found that people who eat 10 grams of inulin at one time suffer significantly more gas and bloating than those who eat less.
-Your belly’s best bet is to get fiber from fruits, veggies, and whole grains, and it’s a great idea to cut back on packaged foods that list chicory root or inulin as an ingredient.
+Your belly’s best bet is to get fiber from fruits, veggies and whole grains, and it’s a great idea to cut back on packaged foods that list chicory root or inulin as an ingredient.